ydiksn37/ydiksn37/README.md

 # Hi there 👋

-Hello there!
+Hi there!
 I'm Yudai Kusano, a frontend engineer and Technical Director.

 I work as a frontend engineer while taking on the role of Technical Director, and I'm currently studying backend development and computer science at 42 Tokyo.